NetDenizen/booru-wizard/README.md

 `pyinstaller --clean --onefile --windowed --strip --name booru-wizard main.py`

+main.py can also be run directly with the booru-wizard files present in the same directory:

+`python3 main.py`

 ## Development Roadmap

 There are a number of features and changes which I consider for this software.
 These are listed both to solicit feedback from my users, and for my own planning.
 In no specific order, they are: